-- State theory: debate over the nature of state in capitalist and socialist societies; post-colonial state; welfare state; globalization and nations-states
+- State theory: the debate over the nature of the state in capitalist and socialist societies; post-colonial state; welfare state; globalization and nations-states

 - Political regimes: democratic (Electoral, Liberal, Majoritarian and Participatory) and non-democratic regimes (Patrimonialism,

-- Bureaucratic authoritarianism, Military dictatorship, Totalitarianism, and fascist).
+- Bureaucratic authoritarianism, Military dictatorship, Totalitarianism, and fascism).

-- Structures of Power: ruling class, power elites, democratic elitism
+- Structures of Power: the ruling class, power elites, democratic elitism

 Unit – 5: International Relations